 I take this opportunity to express my sincere gratitude towards Smt.
 NEENU SUSAN encouraged me to carry out this work.
 Her continuous invaluable knowledgeable guidance throughout this study helped me to complete the work up to this stage.
 I will always be thankful to you in this regard.
-I also express my profound thanks to Smt.Vismaya Vincent and Smt.
-Parvathy T S of the Department of Mathematics and this project.
+I also express my profound thanks to

-PAUL of the Department of Mathematics and Statistics of St. Teresa's college who
+PAUL of the Department of Mathematics and Statistics of St. Teresa's college who this project.